tharitthaveekittikul/water-drinking-reminder/README.md

 4. Install library "ArduinoJson by Benoit Blanchon" for using JSON serialization

 5. Install library "TridentTD_Linenotify by TridentTD" for using LINE Notify

+6. Install library "JC_Button by Jack Christensen" for debouncing signals.

+7. Install library "RTClib by Adafruit" for setting current time

 ## Usage